eg9y/webcast-downloader/README.md

 4. Locate the driver at line 21 of index.py, in the executable path option

 5. That's about it!
 To run the script, do `python index.py classname username password`.
-Where *classname*, *username*, and *password* are the class name, webcast username and password, respectively. **Note: class name should be in the format of 'DEPARTMENT CODE', quotes included.
-For example 'PHYS 6B'**
+Where *classname*, *username*, and *password* are the class name, webcast username and password, respectively. **Note: class name should be in the format of "DEPARTMENT CODE", double quotes included.
+And password should also be surrounded by double quotes.
+Example: `python index.py "PHYS 6B" a-random-username "theactualpassword"`**